Theodb/PhD-research-papers/README.md

     * What do you like about this article?
 What you wish to learn more from?
     * What issues you have while trying to follow the codes or setup in the article?
     * What parts of the articles that you are puzzling about?

+## About

+This idea is inspired by [this arXivTimes repository](https://github.com/yutarochan/arXivTimes) on summarizing machine learning papers.